 Spectrum Health Offers Free Stroke Screenings

-Spectrum Health is recognizing Stroke Awareness Month (May) by offering free stroke screenings throughout the community on May 12-16.
-At the screenings, Spectrum Health staff will review the warning signs of a stroke and check blood pressure.
-No appointment is necessary.
+Spectrum Health is recognizing Stroke Awareness Month (May) by offering free stroke screening events in its Grand Rapids hospitals on May 19 and 20.
+At the screenings, Spectrum Health staff will provide a reminder of the warning signs of a stroke and check blood pressure.
+High blood pressure is a leading risk factor for strokes.

 The warning signs of stroke include: